Help completing benefit claim forms

 Your local authority will provide advice for Housing Benefit and Council Tax Reduction claims.

-Your local authority’s personal budgeting service will help you understand Universal Credit.
-They may also be able to help with Housing Benefit and Council Tax Reduction.
+Your local authority may be able to help with Housing Benefit and Council Tax Reduction.

-If your local authority has Welfare Advisers, they may be able to help with claims for DLA and Tax Credits.
+If your local authority has Welfare Advisers, they may be able to help with claims for benefits.

 If you’re already receiving social care through your local authority, they may help with new claims.